-RECENTLY we had a visit from I. B. Fischer of Quebec, who discussed the difficulties of working in the "Fascist state" of Quebec.
-He told us of the really good work now being done by the League there and of the possi-bilities of growth.
-They were planning a large meeting for the end of
+RECENTLY we had a visit from J. B. Fischer of Quebec, who discussed the difficulties of working in the "Fascist state" of Quebec.
+He told us of the really good work now being done by the League there and of the possibilities of growth.
+They were planning a large meeting for the end of May.

 IN OVER thirty cities the China Aid Council or the League Branch held an educational or cultural meeting to mark May 9th, which is celebrated in China as National Humiliation Day.
-This is the anniversary of the accept-

-Cox of the National Office to go to ance in 1915 of the infamous Twentyone Demands from Japan.
+This is the anniversary of the acceptone Demands from Japan.
 This year the date was used to celebrate the recent stirring victories of the Chinese defenders.
 At the Y.W.C.A.
 Convention, our boycott exhibit was well received and Beth Cunningham, our field organizer, was instrumental in getting the Convention to endorse the boycott of Japanese goods.
 The Vancouver, British Columbia, Committee of the Canadian League sent in \$1500 for medical supplies for China and is still going strong.